 Our Wildflower Meadow Project started in 2019.
 It aims to restore and increase the amount of habitat available throughout the county for pollinators and wildlife.

 We assessed several sites for their wildflower habitat potential and 21 sites were selected for our first-year pilot.
-There are now over 100 managed wildflower meadow sites that contribute to our improved species richness ambitions (including our 11 roadside nature reserves).
-These contribute to nearly 55 acres (which is about 35 football pitches) of native wildflower habitat.
+There are now 129 managed wildflower meadow sites that contribute to our improved species richness ambitions (including our 11 roadside nature reserves).
+These contribute to nearly 70 acres of native wildflower habitat.